ThibaultJanBeyer/DragSelect/README.md

 bower install --save-dev dragselect

 That's it, you're ready to rock!
-Of course you can also just include the function within your code to save a request.
+Of course you can also just include the code within your code to save a request.

 # Usage